Jae (author)

-Jae (real name Sandra Gerth; born March 19, 1978, in Müllheim) is a German author of lesbian fiction.
+Jae (real name Sandra Gerth; born 19 March 1978, in Müllheim im Markgräflerland) is a German author of lesbian fiction.
 Her work is published in English as well as in German.

 Early life and education

 Jae grew up in the southwestern corner of Germany and started writing at the age of eleven.
 She graduated from the University of Freiburg in 2004 with a degree in psychology.
 She worked as a psychologist until 2013, when she started writing full-time.
 She is also the senior editor at Ylva Publishing, one of the largest lesbian fiction publishing houses in the world.

 Writing career and awards

 Her writing career began in 2007, when she published the first edition of Backwards to Oregon with L-Book ePublisher, a now-defunct publishing house.
 In 2012, she joined Ylva Publishing.
 She mostly writes lesbian romances across all subgenres, including contemporary romance, historical romance, paranormal romance, and romantic suspense.
 She writes her novels in English and then translates them into her native language, German.

 Her works won numerous awards, among them: